 In order to achieve our ministry goals, staff and students have the opportunity to become involved in a wide range of activities:

 - Religious Education classes from Years 7 - 10 are compulsory.
-In Years 11 & 12 students must choose to study either Religion and Ethics (non OP) or Study of Religion (OP subject) or a Certificate III in Christian Ministry & Theology.
+In Years 11 & 12 students must choose to study either Religion and Ethics (Applied) or Study of Religion (General subject) or a Certificate III in Christian Ministry & Theology.

 - Prayer (regular classroom; whole school and House/College assembly prayer; meditation).

 - Opportunities are taken at key times during the year to celebrate Eucharistic and Non-Eucharistic liturgies as a House and College community e.g. Induction, Shalom Day, Easter, ANZAC Day, House Mass and Year 12 Graduation.
 In addition, individual Religious Education classes are included on a roster to prepare Mass in the College Chapel each Wednesday.
 We are also involved in Parish Mass.